kimengu-david/pesapy/README.md

-# mpesa_py   version 1.0.0
+# pesapy version 1.0.0

 [![MIT License](https://img.shields.io/apm/l/atomic-design-ui.svg?)](https://github.com/tterb/atomic-design-ui/blob/master/LICENSEs)

-mpesa_py is an unofficial M-Pesa API wrapper.
+pesapy is an unofficial M-Pesa API wrapper.
 Its saves you all the hardwork and pain\
 that most developers go through when intergrating the [Safaricom M-Pesa](https://developer.safaricom.co.ke/) API into their systems.\
 This library does all the hardwork for you and exposes a simple interface that easy to use and\